 USA did not support splitting the section currently titled South China and Eastern Archipelagic Seas and its Subdivisions and creating a separate entity for South China Sea.
-This would complicate matters with the Gulf of Thailand being left alone.
+This would complicate matters with the Gulf of Thailand being left alone and would greatly complicate the S-23 regional sections to which most of the IHO Members States previously agreed.

-The Chair felt there was not enough support for this proposal and suggested deferring its consideration.
+With little discussion among the Working Group members, the Chair felt there was not enough support for this proposal and suggested deferring its consideration.
 This was agreed.